pivotx/corebundle/README.md

 PivotX 4
 ========

-Welcome to the PivotX installation.
+Welcome to the PivotX Readme file.